liby-cat/liby-cat/README.md

-# liby.li
+# liby.cat
-Liby lists what is there in your home library
+Liby the cat, lives in your library, keeps a catalog

 (C) Copyright 2017 nafSadh; All rights reserved.